Lucia's Blog: 2016-02-14

 "And God saw everything that he had made, and behold, it was very good... "

 Indeed, everything that God had created was very good!
 So whatever Satan might have been originally, he was definitely created good.
-God did not create Satan as evil, but rather he became evil later.
+God did not create Satan as evil, but instead, he became evil later.

 According to a couple of New Testament passages, there is evidence that Satan was originally one of the angels that inhabited the heavenly realm.
-And that he along with other angels departed from all righteousness and rebelled against God (Job 4:18).
+And that he, along with other angels, departed from all righteousness and rebelled against God (Job 4:18).
 The New Testament explains this truth well in several places:

 • II Peter 2:4: "For if God did not spare angels when they sinned, but cast them into hell and committed them to chains of gloomy darkness to be kept until the judgment."